 The KIM-1 also has a small hexadecimal keypad along with several special keys: AD to set the current address, DA to enter data, + to advance one byte, PC to see the last program counter, GO to start execution from the current address, ST to trigger an NMI (stop execution), and RS to send a reset to the machine (the contents of memory are not altered).

 You may freely switch between keyPad and keyBoard modes at any time (many programs will only take input from the keypad, for example).
-To silently enter keyBoard mode from keyPad without sending RUBOUT, press SHIFT (the screen will turn white) and release it.
+To enter keyBoard mode from keyPad without sending RUBOUT, press SHIFT (the screen will turn white) and release it (this is the same as putting the jumper on pins 21-V, which may or may not trigger any change in the KIM).
 Note that since SHIFT is obviously an active TTY key, to shift back to keyPad mode, hold down SHIFT and press the Commodore key (the screen will turn cyan), and then release both keys.
-The mode indicator will always show what type of input method KIMplement is facilitating, but note that this will not change where the KIM monitor or the currently running program is expecting input from -- if you were in keyPad mode, you must return to keyPad mode to get the monitor to respond to your commands, for example.
-Similarly, programs hardcoded to accept information from the emulated TTY must be in keyBoard mode, such as TinyBASIC.
-Remember that to get the KIM monitor to acknowledge the TTY, you must press rubout (INST/DEL) to switch the KIM-1 to TTY mode as described above, and to once again get the KIM monitor to accept keypad input, the emulated KIM must be reset (see the entry on the RS key below).
+The mode indicator will always show what type of input method KIMplement is facilitating, but note that this will not change where the KIM monitor or the currently running program is expecting input from.
+Programs hardcoded to accept information from the emulated TTY must be in keyBoard mode, such as Tiny BASIC.
+Remember that to get the KIM monitor to acknowledge the TTY, you must press RUBOUT (INST/DEL) or SHIFT to switch the KIM-1 to TTY mode as described above, and you may need to warm-reset the emulated KIM if the monitor does not acknowledge the keypad (see the entry on the RS key below).

 [AD] 1 7 F A [DA] 0 0 [+] 1 C [+]